wbarnes54/prime-generator/README.md

 # prime-generator
-Minimum square algorithm to display any number of primes
+Implemented maximimum square algorithm to display any number of primes